 Country guidance is developed, reviewed and updated following the Outcome of the 3461st Council meeting, in a process coordinated and facilitated by EASO.
 It aims to assist decision-makers and policy-makers, and to foster convergence in the application of the criteria for qualification for international protection in the context of the CEAS.

 These country-specific common analysis and guidance are developed by a network of senior-level policy officials from EU+ countries and have been endorsed by the EASO Management Board.
 They also take into account input from the European Commission and UNHCR.

-Country guidance is currently available on the following countries: Afghanistan (latest update June 2019), Iraq (June 2019), Nigeria (February 2019), and Syria (September 2020).
+Country guidance is currently available on the following countries: Afghanistan (latest update: December 2020)NEW, Iraq (latest update: January 2021)NEW, Nigeria (February 2019), and Syria (September 2020).
 While these documents are not binding, decision-makers are invited to take them into account when examining applications for international protection in an individual, impartial and objective manner.